PhongTranCao/Movie-recommendation-system/readme.md

 ## Movie Recommendation System - MovieGems

 ### Introduction
-Film, often regarded as the seventh art, now plays a significant role in enhancing the spiritual lives of human beings.
-The movie recommendation system utilizes AI technology to select films that best cater to the needs of audiences faced with a multitude of options on a website's interface.
-In this project, we implement three models: FunkSVD, Item-based Collaborative Filtering with Cosine Similarity, and Content-based Filtering with Ridge Regression - using various machine learning and deep learning techniques to assess their effectiveness.
-This process enables us to identify the strengths and weaknesses of each model, helping us determine the most suitable one for our project.
+In this project, we implements three models for a movie recommendation system: FunkSVD, Item-based Collaborative Filtering with Cosine Similarity, and Content-based Filtering with Ridge Regression.
+Using a range of machine learning and deep learning techniques, the project evaluates the effectiveness of each model.
+The goal is to identify the strengths and weaknesses of these models to determine the most suitable one for the recommendation system, thereby improving the user experience on a website's interface.

 ### Project Organization
 ```